Haj Ali Razmara: Assassination

 On 7 March 1951, Razmara went to the Shah Mosque for a memorial service.
 The police opened a corridor through the inner courtyard for him.
 The assassin, in the crowd, fired three quick shots, fatally wounding the Prime Minister.
 Khalil Tahmassebi, a member of the group Fadayan-e Islam, was arrested at the scene.

 At a public demonstration the following day attended by more than 8,000 Tudeh Party members and National Front supporters, Fadayan-e Islam distributed leaflets carrying a threat to assassinate the Shah and other government officials if the assassin, Tahmassebi, was not set free immediately.
 Threats were also issued against any Majlis member who opposed oil nationalization.

 The National Front was led by Mohammed Mossadegh, who became prime minister within two months of Razmara's assassination.
 Ayatollah Seyyed Abol-Ghasem Kashani, the leader of the country's mullahs, ended his support for the Fadayan-e Islam after the assassination.
 Kashani then became closer to the National Front.
-On the other hand, the assassin, Tahmassebi, was freed by the Iranian Parliament in 1952, but then he was tried and executed in 1955.
+On the other hand, the assassin, Tahmassebi, was freed by the Iranian Parliament in 1952, but following the 1953 Iranian coup d'état, Tahmasebihe was re-arrested, tried and executed in 1955.

 In 1954 Navab Safavi, founder of the Fadayan-e Islam, in a speech to the Muslim Brotherhood meeting in Egypt, declared that he himself had killed Razmara.